-‘Channeling the Mama Bear’: How COVID-19 Closures Became Today’s Curriculum Wars
+‘Channeling the mama bear’: How COVID closures became today’s curriculum wars

 Other recent surveys have reached similar conclusions about the contentiousness of LGBTQ issues.
 Pew Research Center found that parents were much more likely to oppose instruction about gender diversity than about race.
 On divisive topics, the University of Southern California found that people were more comfortable with high school instruction on the topics than elementary instruction — but that teaching about gender identity, trans rights, sexual orientation and gay rights had the least support.

 Teaching about race and racism, however, had majority support in the Times survey: Six in 10 respondents supported it, including 81% of liberals and 37% of conservatives.
 One-fourth opposed it, and the rest said they didn’t know.

 Asked specifically whether they supported instruction on critical race theory, a subject that is generally taught only at universities but has taken on symbolic significance, respondents were still more likely to say yes than no. Four in 10 supported it, driven by Democrats and Black respondents, while one-third did not (the rest didn’t know).

 When the same question was asked using a definition of critical race theory instead of the term itself — the ways in which racism is embedded in U.S. institutions and laws — support was 10 points higher.